-In my previous article I discussed the need for trustees to send monthly levy statements to members.
-In this article I will discuss the body corporate’s responsibility to compile, keep and make certain financial records and information available for inspection to the members of the body corporate.
+In my previous article, I discussed the need for trustees to send monthly levy statements to members.
+In this article, I will discuss the body corporate annual financial statements and the responsibility to compile, keep and make certain financial records and information available for inspection to the members of the body corporate.

 Prescribed Management Rule (“PMR”) 25(6) contained in Annexure 1 to the Regulations of the Sectional Titles Schemes Management Act 8 of 2011 requires that the body corporate must in its annual financial statements account for all contributions and any other charges debited to members’ accounts.

 PMR 25(7) requires that the body corporate must, on the request in writing by a member, make available a full and detailed account of all amounts debited and credited to the member’s account with the body corporate.